pigerface/AICUP2024_UPLOAD/Preprocess/readMe.md

 - **Directory-Based Text File Processing**: Reads text files from the specified reference directory.
 - **Summary Generation**: Creates summaries while preserving the original article IDs.
 - **Error Handling with Retry Mechanism**: Pauses and retries on API errors, with a 10-second delay between retries.

+# setup.sh

+## Overview
+This bash script sets up an environment for performing OCR on PDF documents using OCRmyPDF and Tesseract OCR.
+Additionally, it installs dependencies for JBIG2 encoding, which is used by OCRmyPDF for more efficient compression of scanned PDF images.

+## Script Steps

+1. **System Update**
+   - Updates the package list to ensure all packages are up-to-date.

+2. **Install OCRmyPDF and Tesseract OCR**
+   - Installs `ocrmypdf` for PDF OCR processing.
+   - Installs `tesseract-ocr` with support for traditional Chinese (`tesseract-ocr-chi-tra`).

+3. **Install JBIG2 Encoder Dependencies**
+   - Installs necessary development tools and libraries required to build and run the JBIG2 encoder.

+4. **Clone and Build JBIG2 Encoder**
+   - Clones the JBIG2 encoder repository from GitHub.
+   - Builds and installs the encoder to optimize OCRmyPDF's processing efficiency.

+5. **Install Additional Libraries and Tools**
+   - Installs essential development tools like `build-essential`, `libpoppler-cpp-dev`, and other dependencies for handling PDFs and building packages.

+6. **Install Python Package for PDF Text Extraction**
+   - Installs the `pdftotext` Python package, enabling direct text extraction from PDFs.

+## Key Features
+- **Multi-Language OCR**: Includes support for both English and Traditional Chinese text recognition.
+- **Efficient Compression**: Sets up JBIG2 encoding for optimized PDF compression.
+- **Full Development Environment**: Installs additional libraries to support PDF processing and development tasks.